algorithmica-org/algorithmica/content/english/hpc/external-memory/list-ranking.md

 T(N) = T\left(\frac{3}{4} N\right) = O(N)
 $$

 The only tricky part here is how to implement the merge step in external memory.
 To do it efficiently, we need to maintain our list in the following form:

 - List of tuples $(i, j)$ indicating that element $j$ follows after element $i$
 - List of tuples $(i, w_i)$ indicating that element $i$ currently has weight $w_i$
 - A list of deleted elements

 Now, to restore the answer after randomly deleting some elements and recursively solving the smaller problem, we need to iterate over all lists using three pointers looking for deleted elements. and for each such element, we will write $(j, w_i)$ to a separate table, which would signify that before the recursive step we need to add $w_i$ to $j$.
 We can then join this new table with initial weights, add these additional weights to them.

-After coming back from recursion, we need to update weights for the deleted elements, which we can do with the same technique, iterating over reversed connections instead of direct ones.
+After coming back from the recursion, we need to update weights for the deleted elements, which we can do with the same technique, iterating over reversed connections instead of direct ones.

-I/O complexity of this algorithm with therefore be the same as joining, namely $SORT(N)$.
+I/O complexity of this algorithm with therefore be the same as joining, namely $SORT(N) = O\left(\frac{N}{B} \log_{\frac{M}{B}} \frac{N}{M} \right)$.

 ### Applications

 List ranking is especially useful in graph algorithms.

-For example, we can obtain the euler tour of a tree in external memory by constructing a linked list where, for each edge, we add two copies of it, one for each direction.
-Then we can apply the list ranking algorithm and get the position of each node which will be the same as its number (*tin*) in the euler tour.
+For example, we can obtain the Euler tour of a tree in external memory by constructing a linked list from the tree that corresponds to its Wuler tour and then applying the list ranking algorithm — the ranks of each node will be the same as its index $tin_v$ in the Euler tour.
+To construct this list, we need to:

+- split each undirected tree edge into two directed ones;
+- duplicate the parent node for each up-edge (because list nodes can only have one incoming edge, but we visit some tree vertices multiple times);
+- route each such node either to the "next sibling", if it has one, or otherwise to its own parent;
+- and then finally break the resulting cycle at the root.

+This general technique is called *tree contraction*, and it serves as the basis for a large number of tree algorithms.

-Exactly same approach cay be applied to parallel algorithms, but we will cover that more deeply later.
+Exactly the same approach can be applied to parallel algorithms, and we will convert that much more deeply in part 2.